Miuccia Prada and Patrizio Bertelli

-Miuccia Prada has never collaborated with an artist for a fashion collection.
-The spirit of experimentation that is the founding principle of contemporary art is simply not viable in a commercial setting, she believes.
-But, although fashion is the ruling enterprise of her life, it is art that reflects Prada’s innermost personality.
-“What interests me, profoundly, are not certainties,” she said in a 2015 interview with ArtMag, “but doubts, clashes, conflicts.”
-Doubts, clashes, and conflicts are definitely reflected in the museum that Prada and her husband, Patrizio Bertelli, opened in 2015 in Milan.
-The space, designed by Rem Koolhaas, is a mixture of new buildings and old industrial warehouses that already existed on the site.
-The sense of contradiction inherent in the institution’s design was also reflected in one of its opening exhibitions, “Serial Classic,” which explored the subject of Roman copies of Greek work.
-Opening a contemporary art gallery with a show on contemporary art would have been far too obvious for Prada and Bertelli, and that just isn’t their style.
+This experimental spirit is reflected in the museum that Prada and her husband Patrizio Bertelli opened in 2015 in Milan.
+The space, designed by Rem Koolhaas, is a mixture of new buildings and preexisting old industrial warehouses that have been transformed into art spaces.
+The foundation’s opening exhibition, “Serial Classic,” explored the subject of Roman copies of Greek work, and shows since then have surveyed the output of artists such as Betye Saar, Jannis Kounellis, and H. C. Westermann.
+Opening a contemporary art gallery with a show on contemporary art would have been far too obvious for Prada and Bertelli, the collectors have said.
 In Bertelli’s own words, “It is my dream to do the obvious thing.
 I would never do it, of course.
 But just as a contradictory position.”
-In 2018, they opened a nine-story building on the foundation’s Milan campus called Torre, which hosts selections from their collection.
+In 2018, they opened a nine-story building on the foundation’s Milan campus called Torre, which hosts presentations of works from their collection of contemporary art.